Inches of Mercury (inHg) to PSI: A thorough look

 Q1: Can I use this conversion for all pressure measurements?

 A1: The conversion is generally applicable for pressures measured using a mercury column, often expressing atmospheric or gauge pressures.
-However, for absolute pressures, you need to consider the reference point.
+Still, for absolute pressures, you need to consider the reference point.

 Q2: What are the limitations of using inHg as a pressure unit?

 A2: Mercury is toxic, so its use in barometers is decreasing.
-Moreover, its density varies with temperature, impacting measurement accuracy.
+On top of that, its density varies with temperature, impacting measurement accuracy.

 Q3: Why is psi more commonly used than inHg in many engineering applications?